Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 ## Frameworks and Programs
 -----
 - [Google Fonts](https://fonts.google.com/)
- -I imported two fonts.
+   - I imported two fonts.
 Ubuntu and Heebo.

 - [Font Awesome](https://fontawesome.com/)
    - I used icons from font awesome to compliment my headings.

 - [Github](https://github.com/)
    - Github was used to create and store my project.

 - [Gitpod](https://gitpod.io)
- - Gitpod is where i wrote my code and stored it during creation.
+   - Gitpod is where I wrote my code and stored it during creation.

 - [Balsamiq](https://balsamiq.com)
    - I used Balsamiq to create my wireframe at the initial inception stage of my project.

 - [Google Chrome Devtools](https://developer.chrome.com/docs/devtools/)
    - Devtools were used whilst creating the project to ensure functionality and responsiveness.

 ## API's
 -----